Friday, 30 December 2022

 Fascinating coastline

 It was quite exciting but extremely cold.
-Time was slipping by so we headed to other beach to look mainly for gentoos.
-It was a surf beach so we had to be careful not to get caught in the waves (I think Russell may have liked to surf in on the zodiac!)
+Time was slipping by, so we headed to another beach to look mainly for Gentoo Penguins.
+It was a surf beach so we had to be careful not to get caught in the waves (I think Russell would have liked to surf in on the zodiac!)

-Russell is a mad driver and took the zodiac at full pelt through waves and increasing swells; Lindsay was in a lot of pain each time the zodiac crashed back on the water (we both had sore ribs from our polar plunge).
-The weather continued to deteriorate and by the time we got back shipside there was quite a swell.
-I missed the step going between zodiac and ship and with no help or support from the seaman at the portal (obviously new to the job) or our zodiac driver, I fell heavily into the ship and sustained a lot of bruised and swellings on my legs but no breakages.
+Russell is a mad driver and took the zodiac at full pelt through waves and increasing swells.
+Lindsay was in a lot of pain each time the zodiac crashed back on the water (we both had sore ribs from our polar plunge).
+The weather continued to deteriorate and by the time we got back ship-side there was quite a large swell.
+The result was that I missed the step going between zodiac and ship.
+With no help or support from eitherthe seaman at the portal (obviously new to the job) or our zodiac driver, I fell heavily into the ship and sustained a lot of bruises and swellings on my legs but no breakages (2 years later I still have the scars).

-This was today - a great very long day
+This was today - a great, but very long day

 No comments: